-The Department of Biochemistry is extremely well-endowed with state-of-the art equipment and support facilities.
+The Department of Biochemistry is extremely well-endowed with stateof-the art equipment and support facilities.
 Access to virtually any major technique utilized in modern biochemical, biophysical and molecular biological research is available to faculty, postdoctoral fellows and graduate students.
 The Department is also home to the National High Field Nuclear Magnetic Resonance Centre.

-The Department generally does not consider accepting students with an overall grade point average of less than 7.0 in their undergraduate years at the University of Alberta, or an equivalent qualification from another institution, a TOEFL score of 600 (see §173.2.3) and high GRE general and subject area scores (where appropriate).
+The Department generally does not consider accepting students with an overall grade point average of less than 3.3 in their undergraduate years at the University of Alberta, or an equivalent qualification from another institution, a TOEFL score of 600 (see §173.2.3) and high GRE general and subject area scores (where appropriate).

-Students who are accepted into the graduate program are encouraged to apply for studentships from either the Medical Research Council of Canada, the Natural Sciences and Engineering Research Council, or the Alberta Heritage Foundation for Medical Research.
+Students who are accepted into the graduate program are encouraged to apply for studentships from either the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council, or the Alberta Heritage Foundation for Medical Research.
 All successful applicants to any one of the agencies are eligible to receive a research allowance from the Heritage Foundation to defray costs (including travel to scientific meetings) of their research project.
 Awards can also be obtained from the Faculty of Graduate Studies and Research and the Faculty of Medicine and Dentistry.
 Graduate assistantships are also available from the Department and some students are supported directly by their supervisor's research grants.
-All students receive a base-level supplementary support by the Department, if required, so that their net stipend does not fall below the MRC minimum (currently, \$15,694 per annum) after all tuition and fees are paid.
+All students receive a base-level supplementary support by the Department, if required, so that their net stipend does not fall below the CIHR minimum (currently, \$17,000 per annum) after all tuition and fees are paid.

 Students graduating from the Department of Biochemistry with an MSc or PhD degree should have a broad background in biochemistry, as well as a detailed knowledge of one or more areas of specialization within the field.
-Thus all candidates for the MSc or PhD degree must include some course work in their program, normally equivalent to at least two and one-half full-year (or five single-term) courses (15).
+Thus all candidates for the MSc or PhD degree must include some course work in their program, normally equivalent to at least two and one-half full-year (or five single-term) courses (16).
 Students entering their graduate programs without the appropriate advanced level undergraduate courses in the major areas of biochemistry will be required to take additional course work.
-In particular, students who have not taken any advanced biochemistry courses will be required to enroll in at least two 500-level courses in addition to the minimum course requirement set out below.
+In particular, students who have not taken any advanced biochemistry courses will be required to enrol in at least two 500-level courses in addition to the minimum course requirement set out below.

-Each graduate student is required to enroll in the graduate general biochemistry seminar courses BIOCH 670 (first year) and 671 (second year), and to present two seminars in it during the first two years of study.
+Each graduate student is required to enrol in the graduate general biochemistry seminar courses BIOCH 670 (first year) and 671 (second year), and to present two seminars in it during the first two years of study.
 Students are required also to attend this seminar series regularly during all years of their program.
-Graduate students are also required to enroll for credit in a relevant specialized journal club course.
-Each PhD graduate must have given at least three presentations to a journal club, of which at least one must be given before the student may take the candidacy exam.
+Graduate students are also required to enrol for credit in a relevant specialized journal club course.
 Each MSc graduate must have given at least two presentations to a journal club.
-The required 600-level graduate seminar courses described above fulfill $\star 6$ of the minimal course requirements.
+The required 600-level graduate seminar courses described above fulfil ★10 of the minimal course requirements.